 Minor requirements include:

-- Students are eligible to select participation in the Certificate in Campaigning at any time before the fall of their senior year.
+- Students are eligible to select participation in the Minor in Campaign Management at any time before the fall of their senior year.

 - In the Spring of their senior year, students must hand in a portfolio of work including a reflection on the campaign internship and relevant accompanying materials to be decided upon by the director and the student.